y-naught/NURBSJS/readme.md

 ---

+The current working version of the application can be found here: http://www.nurbsjs.com

+---

 ## What is NURBS.js?

 NURBS.js is a JavaScript based geometry engine intended to be run in the browser, written in TypeScript.
 This project is intended to initially be just a relatively efficient math library containing basic operations such as vector transformations and basic definitions of objects such as points, lines, splines, and surfaces.